danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Another push-back from companies when suggesting alternatives to the live-coding round is the desire to be "fair" by having everyone go through the exact same process.
 However, forcing all candidates through the same gate-keeping mechanism isn't genuinely fair.

-I've been on the other side of the interview process at times and approach it with a legitimate curiosity about the candidate's experience.
-For example, if a candidate has listed both Kafka and RabbitMQ on their resume, then I'm going to ask them about that - such as what worked well and didn't work well on projects where they used these, what different behaviour did they observe on the projects that used these, what would they do differently if starting those projects anew, when would they use one vs the other, etc.
+I've been on the other side of the interview process and approach it with a legitimate curiosity about the candidate's experience.
+For example, if a candidate has listed both Kafka and RabbitMQ on their resume, then I'm going to ask them about that - such as what worked well and didn't work well on projects where they used these, what different behaviour did they observe on the projects that used these, what would they do differently if starting those projects from scratch, when would they use one vs the other, etc.

 The fairness doctrine would suggest that I must ask every candidate the exact same list of questions.
 But if interviewing another candidate that hasn't used any messaging systems, would it really be fair to ask them questions about Kafka and RabbitMQ?